 Tierney will join the following departure:

 Oct 03 - 26, 2019

 ALT indicates a departure that has a slightly different itinerary than the one shown on this page.
 Click the ALT icon to see the day-to-day itinerary.

 The itinerary at left reflects the October departures.
 The January, March, and December departures begin and end in Orlando, Florida, but otherwise follow the same itinerary as the October departures.

 Prices are per person, double occupancy.
-For a single room, add $8,950.
+For a single room, add $8,950 in 2018 and $8,695 in 2019.
 Transportation by private Boeing 757 jet and other conveyance, as noted in the itinerary, is included in the expedition cost.

 For your protection, all payments are secured in a bank escrow account.
 See special terms and conditions for these expeditions.

 Travelers should be in good health and comfortable walking or standing for extended periods of time.
 Daily activities may include city walking tours, visits to sites, game drives, or easy hikes, with options for more physical activities such as hiking, kayaking, snorkeling and biking.